 On this particular day, the door was one I had not previously worked on, and I had been servicing this account for more than five years.
 The item which had failed was a Simplex 5021XSW-26D.

-This is a five-button mechanical standalone storeroom function keypad lever in brushed chrome with a SC-1 override key.
+This is a five-button mechanical standalone storeroom function keypad lever with a SC-1 override key in brushed chrome.
 I didn’t install it or sell it to the customer.